gpii-ops/gpii-infra/gcp/README.md

 #### Easy, ordinary steps

-1. `rake unlock` - if you orphaned a Terraform lock file, e.g. by Ctrl-C during a Terraform run
+1. `rake unlock` - if you orphaned a Terraform lock file, e.g. by Ctrl-C during a Terraform run.
+See also [Error locking state](#error-locking-state-error-acquiring-the-state-lock)
 1. `rake destroy` - the cleanest way to terminate a cluster.
 However, it may fail in certain circumstances.
 1. `rake clobber` - cleans up generated files.
 You will have to authenticate again after clobbering